 Overall, 45 credits upper-division and 45 credits of IAS courses are required to meet degree requirements.
 You must earn a total of 180 quarter credits, or 225 quarter credits for a double degree, in order to earn a bachelor of arts degree in your chosen major.

-Arts, Media, and Culture has four themed tracks.
+Arts, Media, and Culture has five themed tracks.
 You can choose the track that best suits your educational and career goals.
 Each track has its own requirements and can be found on the appropriate checklist below.